jared-hughes/hello-wasm/README.md

 ./build.sh
 ```

-This builds a static set of files into the `public/` directory.
+This builds a static set of files into the `public-deploy/` directory.
 Then serve the files, e.g.

 ```
-python3 -m http.server -d public
+python3 -m http.server -d public-deploy
 ```

 Open `index.html` on the server, and it should alert.